-Strolling through Wiltshire’s Countryside really shows you rural England at its best.
+Strolling through Wiltshire’s countryside really shows you rural England at its best.
 Wiltshire is famous for prehistoric sites and white horses cut into the turf of chalk hillsides and it is also a haven for wildlife.
-Much of the county is designated as an Area of Outstanding Natural Beauty and is particularly suited to getting about on foot.
+Much of the county is designated as an Area of Outstanding Natural Beauty and is particularly suited to travelling on foot.

-There are a great variety of walks available in Wiltshire: something for everyone, from the long distance treks to afternoon strolls.
+There are a great variety of walks available in Wiltshire from the long distance treks to afternoon strolls.
 You can find out more about some of the walks available and download walking routes on the Walking in Wiltshire page of the Visit Wiltshire website.

-For more information to help you understand how the public rights of way networks are managed and how you can get the best from our service, please visit our public rights of way section.
+For more information on how the public rights of way networks are managed and how you can get the best from our service, please visit our public rights of way section.
 You can also visit our Rights of Way - countryside access (Natural England website).

 Cycling is the ideal way to explore Wiltshire’s glorious countryside.
 It is easy to see why so much of the county is designated as an Area of Outstanding Natural Beauty - rolling hills with spectacular views, peaceful wooded river valleys and prehistoric sites abound.
 Below are various cycling routes that run through Wiltshire.